zainkarim/my-obsidian-vault/UTD/2024-2025/Fall/CS 3345/Week 7/Lecture 13.md

-# Compute Disk Structure & Performance
+z# Compute Disk Structure & Performance
 ### File Storage
 - Files can be stored using integral number of blocks
 	- Blocks are the smallest unit able to store data